Chaitalykundu/DBT-study/Theory/04-Core Concepts/01-Theory.md

 # Materializations

-- Determines how dbt builds a model in your warehouse:
+- Determines how dbt builds a model in your warehouse.

+- Types:
   - **view** (default): a simple SQL view
   - **table**: persists data as a table
   - **incremental**: only new/changed data is processed
-  - **ephemeral**: temporary models for use in other models (not materialized)
+  - **ephemeral**: temporary models for use in other models (no object created in warehouse)

 &nbsp;